-Our model can be easily extended to accomodate more detailed features of MTs while keeping the basic mechanism of remnant-dominated rescues.
-For example, spatially varying hydrolysis rates due to the structure of MTs\cite{vanburen} can be modeled by quenching some GTP-bound sites in our 1-d model.
-Similarly, the effect of motors that mechanically depolymerize MTs without dependence on GTP-states \cite{howard} can be modeled by assuming a depolymerizing rate $\mu$ for both GTP and GDP-bound tubulins.
 Preliminary studies of the model with quenched disorder indicate that, although the time for which MT grows changes and there is a transition to unbounded growth as a function of percent of quenched sites, the distribution of excursions and velocity of growth remains unchanged, and therefore is a robust feature of the remnant model.
 Studies of the model mimicking motors also indicate that the basic features of the remnant model remain unchanged as long as $\lambda > \mu+1$.